Position Is Open Until Filled

-The University of Wisconsin-Parkside is a dynamic learning community grounded in academic excellence and focused on student success, diversity, inclusion and community engagement.
-One of 13 four-year institutions within the University of Wisconsin System, Parkside provides an educational value to our students that’s unparalleled.
-An affordable, high-quality education is an investment in one’s future, and we believe the cost of an education should ensure all students achieve their educational and professional goals.
+The University of Wisconsin-Parkside is a dynamic learning community grounded in academic excellence and focused on student success, diversity, inclusion, and community engagement.
+One of 13 four-year institutions within the University of Wisconsin System, Parkside provides an unparalleled educational value to our students.
+An affordable, high-quality education is an investment in one's future, and the cost of an education should ensure all students achieve their educational and professional goals.
 The university is the proud recipient of the 2022 AASCU Excellence & Innovation Award for Student Success and College Completion from The American Association of State Colleges and Universities (AASCU), a testament to years of strategic efforts.

 UW-Parkside is a great place to start or enhance your career.
 The campus is nestled in 700 acres of woodland and prairie and two miles west of Lake Michigan in Kenosha, WI.
-At Parkside we offer competitive pay and benefits, as well an engaging and supportive work environment.
-Parkside is a community that’s easy to call home.
+At Parkside, we offer competitive pay and benefits and an engaging and supportive work environment.
+Parkside is a community that's easy to call home.
 Find out why.

-Reports To: The Financial Manager will report to the Director of Housing and Residence Life.
+Reports To: The Residence Life Coordinator II will report to the Director of Housing and Residence Life.

 Essential Job Functions